 4332.
 Spatial Data Analysis and Modeling in Geosciences (3).
 Prerequisites: GIST 3300 and MATH 1451.
 Introduction to vector GIS data manipulation, geostatistics, and spatial modeling applied to geosciences.
 Involves computer lab exercises.

 4361.
 Advanced Structural Geology (3).
-Prerequisites: Senior standing in major, GEOL 3402, or GEOL 3102 and 3302.
+Prerequisites: Senior standing in major, GEOL 3402.
 Topics include deformation mechanisms and rheology, tectonic evolution of oceanic lithosphere and evolution of arcs.

 4362.
 Tectonics (3).
-Prerequisites: Senior standing in the major and GEOL 3402 or GEOL 3102 and 3302.
+Prerequisites: Senior standing in the major and GEOL 3402.
 Survey of the plate tectonic paradigm in terms of historical development and modern application.

 5001.
 Problems in Geosciences (V1-6).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Independent study under guidance of a faculty member.

 5101.
 Seminar (1).

 5300.
 Individual Studies in Geology (3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 A structured independent graduate studies course under the guidance of a faculty member.
 May be repeated for credit.

 5303.
 Advanced Igneous Petrology (3).
 Phase relations, geochemistry, and tectonic setting of igneous rocks.
 Emphasis on modern concepts of magma origin and differentiation.
 May be repeated for credit.